saidvandeklundert/batfish/blog.md

 ### Creating a snapshot and asking some questions:

-Start the container with the batfish service:
+Let create a snapshot and have a look at the data models.
+First, we start the container with the batfish service:

 ```
 docker pull batfish/allinone
 docker run --name batfish -v batfish-data:/data -p 8888:8888 -p 9997:9997 -p 9996:9996 batfish/allinone
 ```

-Install the relevant Python dependencies (using [pipenv](https://pypi.org/project/pipenv/) in this example):
+We also install the relevant Python dependencies (using [pipenv](https://pypi.org/project/pipenv/) in this example):

 ```
 git clone https://github.com/saidvandeklundert/batfish.git